vcabeli/PTTests/README.md

 'A Bayesian Nonparametric Conditional Two-sample Test with an Application to Local Causal Discovery' (Boeken and Mooij, 2021)

-With the miic (conditional) mutual information estimation and significance test added for comparison for JFRB (Journées Francophones sur les Réseaux Bayésiens) 2021
+With the miic (conditional) mutual information estimation and significance test added for comparison for JFRB (Journées Francophones sur les Réseaux Bayésiens) 2021.
+See 'output' folder for comparison benchmarks.

 ## Installation